 What is Global Trade?

 Global trade, or ‘international trade,’ refers to the process by which countries exchange products between one another.
 These trade arrangements tend to be beneficial for areas that may not have the resources to offer certain products to their consumers, or can offer them but at a costly expense.
 By the very nature of a trade deal, it entails an agreement between two trading ‘partners,’ on either side of the negotiation.

 Global trade opens up markets to a wider variety of goods and services and serves to increase market competition within a market.
 It gives countries access to products that may not have been available locally, and drives competition within the market, inevitably leading to cheaper prices for consumers.
 However, not everyone agrees that global trade is good for all countries, with some arguing it can be a disadvantage for the smaller nations.
-In cases where there is a degree of regulation needed, for example to protect a specific industry within a country, trade tariffs may be introduced upon the items or services in question to protect the internal market (more information how tariffs work).
-This is something the EU for example does to try and stop access to their trade markets (and is an argument most are fed up of having by now).
+In cases where there is a degree of regulation needed, for example to protect a specific industry within a country, trade tariffs may be introduced upon the items or services in question to protect the internal market.
+This is something the EU for example does to try and stop access to their trade markets.

-In short however, the ethical and safe trading between countries, for example between the UK and the USA, the UK and EU and many others, is good for free market competition, vital in protecting the rights of consumers to have a choice in what they buy and sell as well as ensuring that there is no monopoly on pricing in any market.
+In short , the ethical and safe trading between countries, for example between the UK and the USA, the UK and EU and many others, is good for free market competition, vital in protecting the rights of consumers to have a choice in what they buy and sell as well as ensuring that there is no monopoly on pricing in any market.
 Conversely, the socialist model for example, would entail little non-existent free-market competition, with prices, services and trade all dictated to the fullest by the state.

 More from Business